OILEGA/alx-higher_level_programming/README.md

-A README file for alx-higher level programming
+ A README file for 0x13-javascript_objects_scopes_closures